phpearth/docs/general/difference-core-and-vanilla.md

-# What is the Difference Between a Core and a Vanilla/Plain PHP Developer?
+# What is the difference between a core and a vanilla/plain PHP developer?

 While developing, there's often a confusion between a `core PHP developer` and a `vanilla/plain PHP developer`.
 This article will explain a difference between them to avoid further confusion.

-## Core PHP Developer
+## Core PHP developer

 A `core PHP developer` is someone who is actively developing the PHP language itself and not developing something with the PHP language directly.
 So a core PHP